Queen Anne Baptist Church

 Education: we hold a monthly Book Discussion (or Video Discussion) in which we engage authors of color, mainly Black and Indigenous.
 Our reading and conversations lead us to action, such as providing our Children's Church resources with images of Jesus other than white, and providing curriculum and books with a variety of cultural representation.
 Education has also led to changes in our worship service.

-Representation: besides our Children's Church materials, we are consciously looking at the art in our building, especially art that depicts Jesus, and looking to support Black artists and Black representations of Jesus.
-We will be unveiling a new picture of Jesus for our parlor soon.
+Representation: besides our Children's Church materials, we are consciously looking at the art in our building, especially art that depicts Jesus, and looking to support Black and Indigenous artists and diverse representations of Jesus.

 Support for Black and People of Color Businesses: We are currently ordering takeout meals for our monthly meal support for New Horizons Youth Ministries.
 We are choosing to support restaurants owned by Black and other People of Color.
 You can help us with purchasing those meals by clicking on Give and choosing the option for New Horizons.

-Worship and Liturgy: we are choosing prayers and liturgy written by Black, Indigenous, and other People of Color to use in our worship service.
+Sunday Worship: we are choosing prayers and music written by Black, Indigenous, and other People of Color to use in our worship service.

 We are continually looking to grow in our own understanding of how racism and white supremacy have been perpetuated by the church.
 We are working to actively engage and dismantle it in our church and society.